pydata/xarray/doc/internals/chunked-arrays.rst

 The implementation of these functions is specific to the type of arrays passed to them: :py:class:`dask.array.Array` objects must be processed by :py:func:`dask.array.map_blocks`, whereas :py:class:`cubed.Array` objects must be processed by :py:func:`cubed.map_blocks`.

-In order to use the correct function primitive for the array type encountered, xarray dispatches to the corresponding subclass of :py:class:``~xarray.core.parallelcompat.ChunkManagerEntryPoint``, also known as a "Chunk Manager".
+In order to use the correct function primitive for the array type encountered, xarray dispatches to the corresponding subclass of :py:class:``~xarray.core.parallelcompat.ChunkManagerEntrypoint``, also known as a "Chunk Manager".
 Therefore a full list of the primitive functions that need to be defined is set by the API of the
 :py:class:``~xarray.core.parallelcompat.ChunkManagerEntrypoint`` abstract base class.